lelodragneel/J.A.R.V.I.S./README.md

 # J.A.R.V.I.S.
-A virtual desktop assistant for Windows 7/10
+A voice virtual desktop assistant for Windows 7/10

 It is a work-in-progress project.
 Feel free to get involved.